DarthDomino/Personal-Safety-Manual/README.md

 Put your hangouts number instead of your real number.

+Virtual Addresses are available at places like PostScanMail.com.
+You can also use a P.O.
+Box or simply a past address.
+I don't have my actual address anywhere online, as all my bills are electronic, or even my driver's license.
+In fact, ESPECIALLY not on my driver's license.

+Any profile/picture anywhere can be reverse Google image searched, so if that same image is on a profile with your real name, you can easily be found.

+If you get emails notifying you to verify your account, DO NOT IGNORE IT.

 Only allow contacts to search you and crank up any other security/privacy settings you see, always.